 SFX.
 Foley.
 Theatre of the mind.
 Call it what you will.
 Sound sparks the imagination.
 Whether you need ambience under dialog in your radio spot or want to mark lots of motion graphics in an animatic, our audio will bring your project to life!

 We are connected to some of the best non-union voice talent in the business.
-Check out our talent page for samples of some of the talented actors and actresses in our ever expanding network.
+Check out our talent page for demos from the talented actors in our ever expanding network.

 We are fully empowered by our music libraries to license music per sync for television, radio, and web use.
 Does that mean we can license the Explosions in the Sky track you used in your rough-cut client presentation?
 No, it does not.
 Next time call us first.